 Gruene (pronounced “green”) is every bit worth a visit.
 And, if you didn’t know (I didn’t), Gruene is actually a part of New Braunfels and not a city itself.
 I’ve been to Gruene a few times and never knew there was no such place as Gruene, Texas.
-It’s such a relaxed, quaint small town with lots to offer, such as antique shopping, lovely indoor and outdoor dining, a famous dance hall where George Strait first played, beautiful potted flowers, ice cream shops, parks, and more.
+It’s such a relaxed, quaint small “town” with lots to offer, such as antique shopping, lovely indoor and outdoor dining, Gruene Hall (a famous dance hall where George Strait first played), beautiful potted flowers, ice cream shops, parks, and more.

-Pro Tip: Grab a good pair of shoes, park, and walk the whole town.
+Pro Tip: Grab a good pair of shoes, park, and walk the entirety of Gruene.

-Whichever way you want to do it — on a tube, a two-man raft, or a kayak, floating the Guadalupe is a fun outdoor adventure for the whole family.
+Whichever way you want to do it — on a tube, a two-man raft, or a kayak — floating the Guadalupe (pronounced Gwad-a-loop) is a fun outdoor adventure for the whole family.
 There are several places to rent water equipment, or you can bring your own.
-The one that comes to mind is Rockin ‘R’ River Rides.
+The one that comes to mind is Rockin’ R River Rides.
 Immerse yourself in the river and have fun!
 I don’t think this outdoor activity ever gets old.

-Play a round of golf at Landa Park Golf Course at Comal Springs on the 18-hole public course nestled along the Comal River.
+Play a round of golf at Landa Park Golf Course at Comal Springs.
+This 18-hole public course is nestled along the Comal River.
 Soak up acres and acres of spectacular Texas Hill Country views while playing a challenging round.
 The course is for all levels, and the seasonal player will get a bit of a challenge.
 But don’t let that be a worry — you can always take a lesson there, too.

-There are several tours daily, and the one my family took a couple of years ago was the Discovery Tour.
+There are several tours daily, and the one my family took was the Discovery Tour.
 This particular tour lasted about 75 minutes, and we were able to get some gorgeous views and photos.
-My grandson was six years old when we went, and when the tour guide said, as she was pointing to a rock, “This is the only rock you can touch, and all others are off-limits,” he was all over that rock!
-You could spend the whole day in this area, as it looks like they’ve added a few attractions since I was there last.
+My grandson was 6 years old when we went, and when the tour guide said, as she was pointing to a rock, “This is the only rock you can touch, and all others are off-limits,” he was all over that rock!
+You could spend the whole day in this area, as it looks like they’ve added a few attractions since I was there a few years ago.
 You can now zip line, climb, and go gem and fossil finding.

-Did you know Schlitterbahn Waterpark in New Braunfels is not just a Texas favorite, but it was also voted the world’s best waterpark?
-And it has held that title for decades!
+Did you know Schlitterbahn New Braunfels is not just a Texas favorite, but also holds the title of World’s Best Waterpark?
 It’s a whole lot of family fun all rolled up in one waterpark.